stoeps13/connections-doc/source/user/eucommon/c_eucommon_ext_user.md

 -   See or search the company directory \(including using type-ahead\) to find people.
 -   See recommended content or people.

+    !!! note
-    **Note:** External users cannot see public recommendations but they can see private recommendations.
+    External users cannot see public recommendations but they can see private recommendations.
 For example, External users can see a file recommended to them within a community to which they are a member.

 -   Access the **Profile** menu.

+    !!! note
-    **Note:** External users can, however access their own profile by using the **Profile** view.
+    External users can, however access their own profile by using the **Profile** view.

 -   Access other user profiles.
 -   See community metrics.